IBM/nzpyida/docs/source/frame.rst

 ---------------------
 .. automethod:: IdaDataFrame.__getitem__

-Selection and Projection are also possible using the ``ibmdbpy.Loc`` object stored in ``IdaDataFrame.loc``.
+Selection and Projection are also possible using the ``nzpyida.Loc`` object stored in ``IdaDataFrame.loc``.

-.. autoclass:: ibmdbpy.indexing.Loc
+.. autoclass:: nzpyida.indexing.Loc
 	:members: